That’s a lot of targeted audience to tap into; naturally, there is no shortage of brands leveraging the social platform.

 On the other hand, don’t put content out there for the sake of posting regularly.
 Instead, spend time conducting a thoughtful customer journey-based content strategy.

-That might take more time on the front end but will leave you with less stress and headaches as the weeks go on.
+That might take more time on the front end but it will help your content strategy as the weeks go on.

-How To Find The Best Times To Post?
+How To Find The Best Time For You To Post On Instagram

 First, set up your account as a business or creator – that’s required to view Instagram Insights.

-Once you build your following to 100 followers or more, you’ll be able to see the demographics – including the age, gender, and location of your followers.
+Once you have 100 followers, you can see your audience’s demographics: including the age, gender, and location of your followers.

 Instagram Insights also gives you the ability to analyze high-performing posts.

-It’s also important to note that some pieces of content just won’t perform well, while others do.
+The only way to learn is to just keep experimenting with different ideas.
+It’s worth noting that some pieces of content just won’t perform well, while others do.

 If you regularly post on Facebook, you can also use Meta Business Suite to schedule and analyze posts across both platforms in one place.